ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 - feat: Adds a new feature that is simply too excellent to be described in 50 characters or less
 ```

-## Workflow Flowchart

-Below is a flowchart, built using [Mermaid](https://mermaid.js.org/) syntax, demonstrating the logic this workflow follows:
 #### Workflow Flowchart

 The following flow chart, built using [Mermaid](https://mermaid.js.org/) syntax, illustrates the logic this workflow follows.